demerzel1/demerzel1/README.md

 ### Hi there 👋

-🔭 I’m currently working at ByteDance Ads.
+🔭 I’m currently working at DiDi Voyager (Autonomous Driving).

 🌱 I’m currently learning ML/DL.

-👯 I used to work at MSRA / SenseTime / ByteDance AI Lab.
+👯 I used to work at TikTok Ads / MSRA / SenseTime / ByteDance AI Lab as an intern.

 📫 zxmeng98@gmail.com